|Nutritional Guidelines (per serving)|

 You will need a 12-cup muffin tin and paper muffin cups.

 - Pinch of salt

 - 3 large, very ripe bananas

-- 3 tbsp. peanut butter
+- 3 tablespoon peanut butter

-- 3 tbsp. dark chocolate sprinkles (hagelslag)
+- 3 tablespoon dark chocolate sprinkles (hagelslag)

-Measure out the honey, butter, milk and vanilla extract into a microwave safe bowl, and microwave on high for a minute, or until the butter is just melted.
+Measure out the honey, butter, milk, and vanilla extract into a microwave-safe bowl, and microwave on high for a minute or until the butter is just melted.

-Meanwhile, measure out the two flours, the baking powder, baking soda and salt in another bowl.
+Meanwhile, measure out the two flours, the baking powder, baking soda, and salt in another bowl.

 Add the wet ingredients to the dry ingredients and stir until just combined–do not over-mix the dough or you'll end up with heavy-textured muffins!

 Learn more about Dutch chocolate sprinkles.